Irvine Ranked 12 On List Of The ‘Happiest Cities In America’

 Meanwhile, Irvine and Glendale ranked third and fourth for the lowest separation and divorce rate.

-The ranking took into account emotional and physical well-being, income and employment; and community and environment.MORE NEWS: Woman Killed By Metrolink Train in Van Nuys
+The ranking took into account emotional and physical well-being, income and employment; and community and environment.MORE NEWS: Driver Killed After Truck Lands In Backyard Pool In Garden Grove

 Fremont, California was named the happiest city, followed by Bismark and Fargo in North Dakota; Madison, Wisconsin; and San Jose, California.